 - d.
 Educational Assignments.
 As required by RSA 193:13, V, educational assignments shall be made available to students during both short and long term suspensions. - e.
 Alternative Educational Services.
 The school shall provide alternative educational services to a suspended pupil whenever the pupil is suspended in excess of 20 cumulative days within any school year.
 The alternative educational services shall be designed to enable the pupil to advance from grade to grade. - f.
 Re-entry Meetings and Intervention Plans.
-Prior to returning to regular classes, a suspended student, and parent/guardian (when available) shall meet with the building Principal or his/her designee to assist the student in smoothly returning to the school setting. - Any time a pupil is suspended more than 10 school days in any school year, upon the pupil's return to school the school district shall develop an intervention plan designed to proactively address the pupil's problematic behaviors by reviewing the problem behavior, re-teaching expectations, and identifying any necessary supports. - g.
+Prior to returning to regular classes, a suspended student, and parent/guardian (when available) shall meet with the building Principal or his/her designee to assist the student in smoothly returning to the school setting.

+Any time a pupil is suspended more than 10 school days in any school year, upon the pupil's return to school the school district shall develop an intervention plan designed to proactively address the pupil's problematic behaviors by reviewing the problem behavior, re-teaching expectations, and identifying any necessary supports.

+- g.
 Attendance Safe Harbor.
-A student may not be penalized academically solely by virtue of missing class due to a suspension.

-- 7. "Expulsion" means the complete denial of a pupil's attendance at school for any of the reasons listed in RSA 193:13, II and IV. - a.
+A student may not be penalized academically solely by virtue of missing class due to a suspension. - 7.
+"Expulsion" means the complete denial of a pupil's attendance at school for any of the reasons listed in RSA 193:13, II and IV.
+An expulsion may be for either a stated duration or permanent. - a.
 Grounds for Expulsion.
-An expulsion may only be imposed for an act that poses an ongoing threat to the safety of students or school personnel AND that constitutes: - i.
+Any pupil may only be expelled by the School Board, and only for the following grounds: - i.
 A repetition of an act that warranted long term suspension under section B.6.b, above; - ii.
 Any act of physical or sexual assault that would be a felony if committed by an adult; - iii.
 Any act of violence pursuant to RSA 651:5, XIII; - iv.
 Criminal threatening pursuant to RSA 631:4, II(a); or - v.
 For bringing or possessing a firearm as defined in Section 921 U.S.C.
 Title 18 within a safe school zone as prohibited under RSA 193-D:1, or under the Gun Free School Zones Act, unless such pupil has written authorization from the Superintendent.